Filip Hrgović: Early career

 On 30 September 2017, Hrgović started his professional career with a first-round stoppage victory over Raphael Zumbano of Brazil.
 Hrgović signed a deal with Sauerland Promotions following his debut.

 For his second professional fight, Hrgović was scheduled to fight the former Czech Heavyweight boxing champion Pavel Sour.
 The fight was evenly contested for the majority of the first round, until Hrgović landed a flurry 30 seconds before the end, knocking out Sour with a right hook.

-Hrgović was scheduled to fight the Tom Little, who was on a three-fight winning streak, on the undercard of the World Boxing Super Series semi-final clash between Oleksandr Usyk and Mairis Briedis.
+Hrgović was scheduled to fight the Tom Little, who was on a three-fight winning streak, on the undercard of the World Boxing Super Series semi-final clash between Oleksandr Usyk vs Mairis Briedis.
 Hrgović dominated throughout the fight, pressuring with a jab-right hand combination.
 He finally managed to knock Little down near the end of the fourth round, dropping his opponent with a right straight.
 Although Little managed to beat the ten-count, he had a cut over his left eye, and would quickly lose by technical knockout.

 Hrgović was expected to face Sean Turner, at the time the #46 ranked heavyweight according to Boxrec, on the undercard of the WBSS semifinal bout contested by Callum Smith and Nieky Holzken.
 Hrgović remained dominant in all eight rounds, with two of the three judges scoring the fight 80–72 in his favor, and the third judge scoring it 79–73.

 In his fifth professional fight, Hrgović was scheduled to fight the undefeated Mexican heavyweight Filiberto Tovar.
 It was the first time in Hrgović's career that he was scheduled to fight a ten-round bout.
 Hrgović once again dominated, stunning Tovar in first, second and third rounds, although he couldn't knock him down.
 Midway through the fourth round, Tovar's corner threw in the towel, awarding Hrgović a TKO victory.

 Following his five straight victories, Hrgović was shortlisted for The Ring magazine Prospect of the Year award.

-Hrgović was scheduled to fight Amir Mansour on September 8, 2018, for the WBC International heavyweight title.
+Hrgović was scheduled to fight Amir Mansour on 8 September 2018, for the WBC International heavyweight title.
 It was both the first time Hrgović fought in his native Zagreb, as well as the first time he was scheduled to fight in a twelve-round bout.
 In the first round, Hrgović utilized half-feints and jabs to pressure his opponent back, relying on his height and length to insulate him from Mansour's lunges.
 There was a brief break in action during the second round, after Mansour landed a blow to the back of Hrgović's head.
 After the break, the fight continued in the previous tempo, with Hrgović achieving a technical knockout win after knocking Mansour down twice in the third round.